-From time to time, we have been and currently are subject, and, given the highly regulated nature of the industries in which we operate, we expect that we will be subject in the future, to a number of legal and regulatory examinations and investigations arising out of our business practices and operations, conducted by the SEC or FINRA, other federal agencies such as the U.S. Department of the Treasury's Office of Foreign Assets Controls ("OFAC"), and state regulatory agencies, such as the MSD, the California Attorney General's Office, and the New York Department of Financial Services ("NYDFS"), among other authorities.
+From time to time, we have been and currently are subject, and, given the highly regulated nature of the industries in which we operate, we expect that we will be subject in the future, to a number of legal and regulatory examinations and investigations arising out of our business practices and operations, conducted by the DOJ, SEC, FINRA, the CFTC and The National Futures Association or FINRA, other federal agencies such as the U.S. Department of the Treasury's Office of Foreign Assets Controls ("OFAC"), the FDIC or CFPB, and state regulatory agencies, such as the MSD, the California Attorney General's Office, and the New York Department of Financial Services ("NYDFS"), among other authorities.
 These examinations and investigations have in some instances in the past and might in the future lead to lawsuits, arbitration claims, and enforcement proceedings, as well as other actions and claims, that result in injunctions, fines, penalties, and monetary settlements.
 For example: